cli/cli/docs/install_linux.md

 # Installing gh on Linux

-The core, paid developers of `gh` officially support a `.deb` repository and a `.rpm` repository.
-We primarily test against Ubuntu and Fedora but do our best to support other distros that can work with our repositories.
-We focus on support for `amd64` and `i386` architectures.
+Packages downloaded from https://cli.github.com or from https://github.com/cli/cli/releases are considered official binaries.
+We focus on a couple of popular Linux distros and the following CPU architectures: `386`, `amd64`, `arm64`.

-All other combinations of distro, packaging, or architecture should be considered community supported.
+Other sources for installation are community-maintained and thus might lag behind our release schedule.

-## Official methods
+## Official sources

-### Debian/Ubuntu Linux (apt)
+### Debian, Ubuntu 20.04 Linux (apt)

 Install: